Process Reference

 File source

-This is the case when no scheme or the file://
+This is the case when no scheme or the file:// scheme is used in the source Url.

 The process definition file is in the same file system as the file referencing it.